vijayst/curate-links/README.md

 ## Curate Links

-* Create a topic with categories and subcategories
+* Create a topic with categories
 * Allow user to add links
 * Allow user to clap for links
-* Allow user to add new subcategory
-* View pages for Topic, category, subcategory
+* View pages for Topic, category, links

 Also, the app for https://curatelinks.com